-You might say that after 14 years in business we have a few tricks up our sleeves to take care of our yoga gear.
+You might say that after 18 years in business we have a few tricks up our sleeves to take care of our yoga gear.
 We do a lot of laundry around here!
 We always use a combination of baking soda, vinegar, and a natural laundry detergent to clean our towels and clothing.
-Rental towels occasionally need extra care and we like to use Bac Out, a natural odor remover in those cases!
+Rental towels occasionally need extra care and we like to use Bac Out or Rocking Green, a natural odor remover in those cases!

 Of course, follow the instructions on your tag and/or use your best judgement if you think your item might need extra care (for example- I have pants that I will NOT put in the dryer because I don’t want them to shrink!)